matto-mercury/ghast/README.md

 If you want to get the raw, unparsed logs for a failed run, use `--rawlogs`.
 Probably pipe the output to a file if you do.

+#### `--runname` specifies a particular build step by name

+By default this is `mwb CI`, but if you want to get statuses for a different PR step go ahead. `ghast` will pick the most recent job of that name,

 #### `--thisrun` selects a specific Github Actions run

 `ghast` normally pulls down info for the most recent Github Actions run on the